wonambi-python/wonambi/docs/source/gui/channels.rst

 .. image:: images/channels_04_lp.png

 ..
 NOTE::
-   ``0`` means that the (high-pass or low-pass) filter won't be applied.
+   ``0.0 Hz`` means that the (high-pass or low-pass) filter won't be applied.

-You can also modify the scaling, f.e. if the amplitude of a channel group is too small, you can double the size:
+You can also modify the scaling, e.g. if the amplitude of a channel group is too small, you can double the size:

 .. image:: images/channels_05_scale.png

 For each channel group, you can specify how to reference the channels, on-line.
-You can select the individual channels from the columns on the right:
+You can select the individual channels from the right-hand column.
+If you select more than one reference channel, their average will be taken as the reference:

 .. image:: images/channels_06_ref.png